suhana118/Recipe-Finder-Web-App/README.md

 ## How It Works

 1. The user enters a keyword into the search bar.
-2. JavaScript retrieves the matching recipes.
+2. JavaScript sends a request to the recipe API.
-3. The results are displayed as recipe cards.
+3. API returns a list of matching recipes.
-4. The user selects “View Recipe” to see complete details.
+4. Recipes are displayed as clickable cards.
-5. The user can return to browse more recipes.
+5. Clicking “View Recipe” shows complete details on a new section.

 ---